If you’re looking to buy a hatchet for backpacking we’re assuming you have a perfectly legitimate (and legal) reason for doing so.

 - Leather grip looks nice but varnish makes it a little slippery

-This attractive 12” camping hatchet is beautifully made with the head and handle forged in a single piece of steel.
+This attractive 12” survival axe is beautifully made with the head and handle forged in a single piece of steel.

 The blade is super sharp and this camp ax feels great the second you hold it.
 We liked the broad back of the head which is perfect for hammering in tent pegs.
 Overall it’s very well balanced and the angle of the shaft makes it comfortable to use.